 - In an article appearing in "The Wall Street Journal Online" ("Choosing Your Weapons For the Winter Season," filed January 29, 2002), Jeff Zaslow reported on the phenomenon of "plowsharing," or using a community snowblower to serve the snow-removal needs of a number of homes at once.
 Zaslow noted the complaints of snowplow truck drivers that business had dropped 15% to 20%, because more people were taking snow removal into their own hands again.

+Are snowblowers not your cup of tea?
 If you have a truck, you could consider buying your own snowplow and attaching it to your truck, so that you could have your own snowplow truck.
 But for those who do not have a truck, the question is: Can you afford monthly bills to pay for a truck?
 Ford, Chevy and Dodge might approve of this snow-removal equipment, but your bank account might raise objections.
+Most people prefer to hire out for their snowplowing needs, so let's take a closer look at this option.

-Having already explored a few snow-removal options on Page 1, let's get down to the nitty-gritty and ask, What about the "old reliable" method for snow removal?
-No, I'm not referring to heated driveways; that technology, which I mention below, is too new to receive the "old reliable" tag.
-Instead, the method to which I refer entails standing in a snowbank up to your thighs at the front of your driveway, a sullen look on your face and a banged-up shovel slung over a drooping shoulder, waiting for drivers in pickup trucks with snow plows to drive by and make you an offer.
+Some of you may be all too familiar with this snow-removal method.
+It entails standing in a snowbank up to your thighs at the front of your driveway, a sullen look on your face and a banged-up shovel slung over a drooping shoulder, waiting for drivers in pickup trucks with snowplows to drive by and make you an offer.

 The drawback here is obvious: If you need to get your car out onto the roads in a hurry, then this method just won't do.
-But if time is not a concern for you, then you can find some cheap snow plowing rates this way -- with or without the sullen look.
-Truck drivers with snow plows who are on their way home (after taking care of regular customers) are sometimes not averse to picking up a few extra bucks, if you're willing to keep the snow plowing simple.
+But if time is not a concern for you, then you can find some cheap snowplowing rates this way -- with or without the sullen look.
+Truck drivers with snowplows who are on their way home (after taking care of regular customers) are sometimes not averse to picking up a few extra bucks, as long as you're willing to keep the snowplowing requirements simple.

-There's some new snow-removal equipment on the market now that's anything but simple.
+Is this sort of deal making not in your DNA?
+Well, there's some new snow-removal equipment on the market now that's anything but simple.
 You don't operate this equipment; rather, it lives under your driveway.
-I'm referring to snowmelt systems, also called "heated driveways."
-For an introduction to this new technology, please consult my FAQ on Heated Driveways.
+It is called a "snow-melt system" or "heated driveway" technology.

 - Ask for an estimate from each snowplowing contractor whom you interview, since the bill for snow removal can vary greatly.

-- In addition to having the driveway snowplowed, some (the elderly, for instance) may need paths and stairs cleared.
+- In addition to having the driveway snowplowed, some homeowners may need paths and stairs cleared.
 This is the time to talk about it.
 Such work can be more time-consuming than the snowplowing itself, so expect to pay dearly for it.
 Time is money.

 - If the snowplowing contractor has to dig you out twice for a big snowstorm, is there an additional bill?